 [Changed]

-RSSI is a measure of the RF power received as described below.
+RSSI is a measure of the RF power in dBm for the received packet.
 The RF power level at the input of the transceiver measured during the PHR and is valid after the SFD is detected.
-The minimum and maximum values are 0x00 and 0xff as shown in Table 8-108 and the values in between should be uniformly distributed.
+RSSI is represented as one octet of integer as shown in Table 8-108; therefore, the minimum and maximum values are -174 dBm (0) and 80 dBm (254), respectively.
+255 is reserved.
+If any measured value less than -174 dBm is rounded up to -174 dBm.

 Table 8-108 SRM Specific MAC PIB attributes